mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

    [feature | bug | chore | docs]/[issue number]_[short description using dashes ('-') or underscores ('_') instead of spaces]
 ```

-- The first part is the _type_ of change: a feature, bug, chore, or documentation change ('docs')
+- The first part is the **type** of change: a feature, bug, chore, or documentation change ('docs')
-- followed by a slash (which helps to group like types together in many git tools)
+- followed by a _slash_ (which helps to group like types together in many git tools)
-- followed by the issue number
+- followed by the **issue number**
-- followed by an underscore ('\_')
+- followed by an _underscore_ ('\_')
 - followed by a short text description (but use dashes ('-') or underscores ('\_') instead of spaces)

+If your work is specific to a single diagram type, it is a good idea to put the diagram type at the start of the dscription.
+This will help use keep release notes organized: it will help us keep changes for a diagram type together.

 **Ex: A new feature described in issue 2945 that adds a new arrow type called 'florbs' to state diagrams**

-`feature/2945_state_diagram_arrow_florbs`
+`feature/2945_state-diagram-new-arrow-florbs`

-**Ex: A bug described in issue 1123 that causes random ugly red text**
+**Ex: A bug described in issue 1123 that causes random ugly red text in multiple diagram types**
 `bug/1123_fix_random_ugly_red_text`

 ### 2. Write Tests